 The Restricted Stock Plan is an equity-based plan in which all Named Executive Officers participate, which has been in place since April 2003.
 Persons eligible to participate in the Restricted Stock Plan include all employees, Directors and consultants of the Company, its subsidiaries and its affiliates.
 Awards under the Restricted Stock Plan are granted in the form of restricted shares of the Company's common stock.
 Awards under the Restricted Stock Plan vary each year based on the achievement of annual performance objectives that correlate with the annual performance objectives as defined under the Incentive Plan.
-For more detailed information with regard to performance objectives and measures, see the "Compensation Discussion and Analysis" starting on page 34.
+For more detailed information with regard to performance objectives and measures, see the "Compensation Discussion and Analysis" starting on page 27.

-Since the inception of the Restricted Stock Plan, shares of restricted stock were awarded for prior year performance in February 2009, February 2008, February 2007, February 2006, March 2005, April 2004, and May 2003 under the terms and conditions of the plan.
+Since the inception of the Restricted Stock Plan, shares of restricted stock were awarded for prior year performance in February 2010, February 2009, February 2008, February 2007, February 2006, March 2005, April 2004, and May 2003 under the terms and conditions of the plan.
 Grants of restricted stock vest at a rate of 25% per year beginning in the year following the year of the grant.
 All shares of restricted stock, regardless of vesting position, are fully eligible for quarterly dividend payments, as well as for participation in the Dividend Reinvestment and Stock Purchase Plan, and have full voting rights.
-In 2008, the Company paid a quarterly non-preferential dividend of \$0.345 per share on all shares of common stock outstanding, which included all shares of unvested restricted stock, as of each respective record date.
+In 2009, the Company paid a quarterly non-preferential dividend of \$0.345 per share on all shares of common stock outstanding, which included all shares of unvested restricted stock, as of each respective Record Date.

-Based on 2008 results, the Compensation Committee determined that awards under the Restricted Stock Plan would be paid at 133% of Target, which based on the Performance Factor Formula discussed on page 29, equates to 150% of the Target amount for all participants.
-Restricted stock awards granted to participants on February 16, 2009 are not included in the Security Ownership of Certain Beneficial Owners, Directors and Officers Table on page 4 because the grant date occurred after the record date, February 6, 2009.
+Based on 2009 results, the Compensation Committee determined that awards under the Restricted Stock Plan would be paid at 86% of Target, which, based on the Performance Factor Formula discussed on page 34, equates to 75% of the Target amount for all participants.

 For participants, actual valuation of the awards granted under the Restricted Stock Plan is the closing price of Unitil common stock on the day the shares vest.
 All awards granted have been grossed-up to offset the participant's tax obligation in connection with the award.
 At the time of grant, the Compensation Committee takes into account the value of the gross-up feature and reduces the size of the awards accordingly.
-Additional information concerning the tax gross-up process and formula is included in the "Compensation Discussion and Analysis" on page 26.
+Additional information concerning the tax gross-up process and formula is included in the "Compensation Discussion and Analysis" on page 31.

 The restricted shares may not be sold, transferred, pledged, assigned or otherwise alienated or hypothecated prior to vesting.
 Unvested restricted shares are subject to forfeiture if the participant's employment is terminated for any reason other than the participant's death, disability, retirement, or a change in control.
 Under the terms of the Company's Restricted Stock Plan, all unvested shares become fully vested upon retirement.
 According to IRS regulations, shares of restricted stock become taxable as current income when they become non-forfeitable, which is upon eligibility for retirement.
 Taxes are paid on this additional taxable income in accordance with the Restricted Stock Plan's gross-up provisions.
 Upon the occurrence of a change in control of the Company, unless otherwise specifically prohibited under applicable laws, any restrictions and transfer limitations imposed on restricted shares will immediately lapse.
-The term "change in control" is defined below on page 47.
+The term "change in control" is defined below on page 52.